High School Online Campus

 SOL and AP exams

-During the school Arrangements for SOL and AP testing are made by your base school.
+During the school year arrangements for SOL and AP testing are made by your base school.
 See your counselor for more information.

 If you have any questions, contact the Online Campus by email at firstname.lastname@example.org or by phone at 703-503-7781.